mapbender/mapbender/docs/sources/sources.md

 - `updateEngine()`: this method is called when the content should be updated, e.g. because a layer's visibility has been toggled, a new layer has been added, the layer order has changed etc.
-  Use `this.getNativeLayer()` to access the OL native layer and perform operations on it (refer to the open layers docs) Note that new layers are hidden by default, so make sure to call `Mapbender.mapEngine.setLayerVisibility(olLayer, true)` Also, you need to check the individual layer's `layer.state.visibility` property, this will be updated when a layer is toggled in the layer tree.
+  Use `this.getNativeLayer()` to access the OL native layer and perform operations on it (refer to the open layers docs)
+  Note that new layers are hidden by default, so make sure to call `Mapbender.mapEngine.setLayerVisibility(olLayer, true)`
+  Also, you need to check the individual layer's `layer.state.visibility` property, this will be updated when a layer is toggled in the layer tree.

-- `setLayerOrder(newLayerIdOrder)`: The layers within this source has been reordered in the layer tree.
+- `setLayerOrder(newLayerIdOrder)`: The layers within this source have been reordered in the layer tree.
 The argument list all the ids in the new order.
-The default implementation might or might not work for your usecase.
+There is a default implementation available that might work for your use case already.

 Also, you can override the following methods:

 - `getSettings()`, `applySettings(settings)`, `applySettingsDiff(settings)`, `diffSettings(from, to)`:
   modifies runtime settings you might need for your source.
-Per default, this is only opacity.
+By default, this is only opacity.
-- `getConfiguredSettings()`: returns the initial settings during initialisation
+- `getConfiguredSettings()`: returns the initial settings set during initialisation
 - `getFeatureInfoLayers()`: returns all layers that support feature info
 - `checkRecreateOnSrsSwitch(oldProj, newProj)`: indicates whether this source should be recreated when a srs change occurs
 - `getPrintConfigs(bounds, scale, srsName)`: Returns information that is passed to the printing service when printing or exporting a map